Felix Schleef

 Work in Progress:

-Competition and Organizational Form Choice: Evidence from Fast Food Chains
+Competition and Organizational Form Choice: Evidence from Fast Food Chains [Draft]

 The majority of franchise firms employ a dual distribution strategy: a share of the outlets are owned and operated by franchisees, which are entrepreneurs bound to the franchise firm by contractual agreement, while the rest are owned by the franchise firm outright and operated by employed managers.
 This organizational form choice has potential consequences for firm performance, investment and consumer welfare, since economic theory suggests that employed managers have lower incentives to exert effort compared to franchisees.
 A large literature explores potential factors that may affect this organizational form decision.
 However, little has been written about the effect of product market competition on organizational form choice.
 I study this question empirically using data on fast-food chains in Germany.
 Reduced-form regressions reveal that a larger number of competitors positively correlates with outlets being manager-operated.
 To address the concern that unobserved market profitability may both affect the number of competitors and the organizational form decision, I employ a profit inequality approach that allows me to account for unobservable market characteristics.
 The results from the profit inequality approach corroborate that franchise firms rely more on employed managers in markets where there are many competitors.